Dorji Yangki

 Since graduating in 1996, she was appointed as the first local architect in Bhutan to work on the conservation of heritage sites in Bhutan.
-As the pioneering Head of the office for Conservation of Heritage Sites at the Ministry for the Home and Cultural Affairs, for over 15 years, Dorji not only helped establish the first office for the conservation of heritage sites, she also drafted the first Bhutan Guidelines for the conservation of heritage sites in Bhutan and initiated the first training workshops in this field.
+As the pioneering Head of the office for Conservation of Heritage Sites at the Ministry for the Home and Cultural Affairs, for over 15 years, Yangki not only helped establish the first office for the conservation of heritage sites, she also drafted the first Bhutan Guidelines for the conservation of heritage sites in Bhutan and initiated the first training workshops in this field.
 One of her key initiatives was also the incorporation of traditional local architectural concepts and craftsmanship into new architecture and construction in Bhutan.

 At the office she worked not only as Principal Architect but also as the project coordinator/Director in numerous projects.
 Some of the projects include the restoration of the famous monastery [Paro Taktsang] (Tiger's Nest) in Bhutan after the fire of 1998, the establishment of the first Folk Heritage Museum, the renovation of the Thimphu Memorial Chorten, the Dechenphug monastery, the Trongsa Dzong fortress and the Simtokha Dzong fortress among many others.

 Some of her key new architectural design works include the design of the National Archives of Bhutan (which was the first climate controlled building in Bhutan), the Office /gallery building of the National Museum, the offices of the Royal Academy of Performing Arts, the Chukha Dzong redesign, the Pangrizampa School of Astrology, the Ugyen Pema Woedling Zangdol Palri temple at Paro, the Smithsonion Folk life Bhutanese temple, and the new Guru Rimpoche Temple at Dechenphug monastery.
 She also helped curate and design the first exhibitions on Bhutanese culture held outside of Bhutan in the National Museums in Delhi and Kolkata.
+She has also designed one of the first Bhutanese houses in the USA which has been featured in Architectural Digest and numerous other magazines and publications.

-Following her passion for sustainable architecture, Dorji was responsible for helping the Ministry of Works and Human Settlements of Bhutan to establish the first Guidelines for the introduction of Green Buildings in Bhutan in 2013.
-She was also instrumental in leading the drafting of the Bhutanese Architecture Guidelines 2014, for the design of new buildings and cities in the nation.
-With the Royal University of Bhutan, Dorji was one of the key advisers to help set up the course for the very first degree in Architecture in Bhutan.
+Following her passion for sustainable architecture, Yangki was responsible for helping the Ministry of Works and Human Settlements of Bhutan to establish the first Guidelines for the introduction of Green Buildings in Bhutan in 2013.
+She was also instrumental in leading the drafting of the Bhutanese Architecture Guidelines2014, for the design of new buildings and cities in the nation.
+With the Royal University of Bhutan, Yangki was one of the key advisers to help set up the course for the very first degree in architecture in Bhutan.